Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Dictionary renderer with feature layer/README.md

 ## How to use the sample

-When launched, the sample will display military symbology.
-Pan and zoom to explore.
+This sample displays military symbology.
+Pan and zoom to explore the map.

 ## How it works